Voters emphasize need for high speed internet ahead of election

 GREENVILLE, N.C.
 (WNCT) — With families learning and working from home, the COVID-19 pandemic is emphasizing the need for reliable internet in rural areas.

-It’s an issue on the forefront of voters minds as the 2020 election approaches, especially when it comes to North Carolina’s senate race.
+It’s an issue at the forefront of voters’ minds as the 2020 election approaches, especially when it comes to North Carolina’s senate race.

 Lindsey Proctor has an unthinkable problem in the 21st century.